 Add a Pinterest Share button to your website

 In the theme of making it obvious and easy to share your stuff, then share buttons are the next step.
-There are a few different plugins you can use for this – Social Warfare again offers a free version for sharing buttons and Sumo is another one.
+There are a few different plugins you can use for this – Sumo offers a free version for sharing buttons and if you have Elegant Themes, you can use their Monarch sharing plugin.
 They also have that handy little top banner bar you see when you first come to the site which can be used for all sorts of things.

 Whatever you choose, look for responsive buttons that change according to the device someone is on.
 Along the button is a good option, just under the header image is another and along the side can also work.
 Don’t go too mad but make it easy for people to share your stuff.